Thursday, June 27, 2019

 Bryatesle: Comparison (An Introduction)

 Bryatesle has some interesting uses of its case system with regard to comparison.
-It sort of falls in several categories: it has both fixed case and derived case.
+It falls in several categories: it has both fixed case and derived case.
 The fixed case is of a locative type, viz. the ablative.
 Strictly speaking, though, the Bryatesle ablative is only marginally locative, so we can pretend that this is not comparison of the locative type at all.

 In line with not considering it a locative type, the verbs used are not of a locational nature, i.e. 'grow', 'hold', 'continue, keep doing', 'cease, run out', ''.
 The quality may be a finite verb in a subordinate syntactical position, a noun or an adjective after the contextual preposition ('du') or a more complex predicate.